yuvipanda/hubploy-template/README.rst

 the guide `How to Setup a Repository to Deploy a JupyterHub with Hubploy`_.

-For more information about the expected file and folder structure, see the topics `Hubploy’s Expected Directory Structure`_ and `YAML File Value Overriding in Hubploy`_
+For more information about the expected file and folder structure, see the topics `Hubploy\'s Expected Directory Structure`_ and `YAML File Value Overriding in Hubploy`_

 .. _How to Setup a Repository to Deploy a JupyterHub with Hubploy: https://hubploy.readthedocs.io/en/latest/howto/hubploy-deploy-jupyterhub-repo-setup.html
-.. _Hubploy's Expected Directory Structure: https://hubploy.readthedocs.io/en/latest/topics/topic-directory-structure.html
+.. _Hubploy\'s Expected Directory Structure: https://hubploy.readthedocs.io/en/latest/topics/topic-directory-structure.html
 .. _YAML File Value Overriding in Hubploy: https://hubploy.readthedocs.io/en/latest/topics/topic-values-yaml-overriding.html